sscpac/statick-web/README.md

 Make sure you install all the dependencies from apt/npm.
 See the [Actions][Actions] file to see exactly which commands work for various operating systems.
+Pay particular attention to which packages are installed locally and globally.

 ### Pip Install